Dodge Viper (VX I): Lap records

-In October 2015, the ACR achieved a 7:01.67s laptime at the Nürburgring Nordscheleife with the Extreme Aero Package, which was run by SRT, and lapped by their test driver Dominik Farnbacher.
+In October 2015, the ACR achieved a 7:01.67s laptime at the Nürburgring Nordschleife with the Extreme Aero Package, which was run by SRT, and lapped by their test driver Dominik Farnbacher.
 Unfortunately, the lap was unofficial according to SRT.

 A crowdfunding attempt started by volunteer Russ Oasis in 2017 on the GoFundMe funding platform began collecting funds to reclaim the lap record on the Nürburgring.
 Crowdfunding ended up being as high as $198,000.
 He eventually found himself supported by 377 people, and sponsorship and assistance from Kumho Tire (tire supplier), Prefix Performance (formally known as Arrow Racing Engines) (logistics and parts supplier), ViperExchange (car loaners), and Fox Pro Films (lap filming).
 SRT test driver, racing driver, and former Nürburgring record holder Dominik Farnbacher returned to the track to help the group retake the record.
 Racing drivers Luca Stolz, Mario Farnbacher, and Lance David Arnold came in as well.
 Their target was the second position in street legal vehicles category.
 The Lamborghini Huracán Performante holding the position at that time had a lap time of 6:52.01.
 The group went through three attempts, with the lap times of 7:03.45 (set by Dominik Farnbacher), 7:03.23 (set by Mario Farnbacher), and 7:01.30 (set by Lance David Arnold), respectively.
-Their third trecord-attempting rip to Nürburg, Germany ended after one of the Viper ACRs was crashed as a result of a tire failure.
+Their third record-attempting rip to Nürburg, Germany ended after one of the Viper ACRs was crashed as a result of a tire failure.
 Despite the failure of surpassing the Huracán Performante, the team was still able to make the Viper ACR the fastest American, rear-wheel drive, manual transmission equipped car to go around the track.
 This lap time also brought the car to fifth position for street legal vehicles in 2017.

 Production

 Sales of the Viper in 2013 and 2014 were poor.
 Production was reduced by 1/3 in October, 2013 and then halted for two months in April, 2014 amid slow sales.

 In October 2015, Fiat Chrysler group announced that the Viper would end production in 2017.
-Initially, Fiat Chrysler cited poor sales as a reason for discontinuing the Viper; however, other sources have stated the car was discontinued because the Viper was unable to comply with FMVSS 226 safety regulations, which requires side curtain air bags.
+Initially, Fiat Chrysler cited poor sales as a reason for discontinuing the Viper; however, other sources have stated the car was discontinued because the Viper was unable to comply with FMVSS 226 safety regulations, which requires side-curtain air bags.
 In July 2017, Fiat Chrysler announced they would be permanently closing the Conner Assembly Plant on August 31, 2017.

 Chrysler announced five special edition Vipers for the final model year of production.

+In total, 2,427 fifth-generation Vipers were produced from 2013 through 2017.